 Nearly every place of employment has a policy which requires employees to report any injury immediately.
-There’s always at least one employee who says they didn’t realize they were even injured until they got home that night.
+There’s always at least one employee who says they didn’t realize they were even injured until they got home that night, but it is crucial for everyone to always remember to report injuries immediately.

 Now what?